-The Group leases a number of office properties from which it operates.
-Rental contracts are typically made for a fixed period of 3 years, but may have extension options which is exercisable by the Group to further extend the lease terms for 3 years.
+In prior years, the Group leased a number of office properties from which it operated.
+Rental contracts are typically made for a fixed period of 3 years, but might have extension options which was exercisable by the Group to further extend the lease terms for 3 years.

-The extension option in office leases have not been included in the lease liability since the Group could replace the assets without significant cost or business disruption.
-As at 31 December 2022, potential future cash outflows of HK\$\$8,650,000 (2021: HK\$8,650,000) (undiscounted) have not been included in the lease liabilities because it is not reasonably certain that the leases will be extended.
+As at 31 December 2022, the extension option in office leases had not been included in the lease liability since the Group could replace the assets without significant cost or business disruption.
+As at 31 December 2022, potential future cash outflows of HK\$8,650,000 (undiscounted) had not been included in the lease liabilities because it is not reasonably certain that the leases will be extended.